beekhof/community/contributors/design-proposals/node/draft-20171117-node-fence.md

 StatefulSets.
 Recovery time for affected Pods should be bounded and short, allowing scale up/down events to proceed as normal afterwards.

+In the absence of this feature, an end-user has no ability to safely or reliably allow StatefulSets to be recovered and as such end-users will not be provided with a mechanism to enable/disable this functionality on a set-by-set basis.

 ### Use Cases

 1. In a bare metal Kubernetes deployment, StatefulSets should not